 The purpose of the Accessibility Conformance Testing (ACT) effort is to establish and document rules for testing the conformance of web content to accessibility standards, such as Web Content Accessibility Guidelines (WCAG).
-These test rules include automated, semi-automated, and manual testing procedures.
-The ACT Task Force aims to make accessibility testing transparent, and thus minimize confusion caused by different interpretations of accessibility guidelines.
+These test rules address automated, semi-automated, and manual testing.
+ACT makes accessibility testing more transparent, and thus reduces confusion caused by different interpretations of accessibility guidelines.

 Who ACT is for

-The primary audience of Accessibility Conformance Testing (ACT) Rules Format is developers of accessibility evaluation tools.
-They implement rules into their products.
-ACT serves as documentation and requirements for these tools.
+The primary audience of Accessibility Conformance Testing (ACT) is developers of accessibility evaluation methodologies and testing tools.
+They write, share, and implement ACT Rules into their products and services.

 A secondary audience is accessibility experts.
-They often assist in setting an organization’s accessibility policy, and it is important for them to know what the rules do and ab able to write rule.
+They often assist in setting an organization’s accessibility policy, and it is important for them to know what ACT Rules do, and how they relate to their own requirements.

 Technical document format

-The ACT follows the W3C format for technical specifications, which includes several sections at the beginning: links to different versions, editors, copyright, abstract, and status with the link to errata and the email address for comments.
-Most WAI specifications have a link at the top to the Table of Contents.
+The ACT Rules Format follows the W3C format for technical specifications, which includes several sections at the beginning: links to different versions, editors, copyright, abstract, and status with the link to errata and the email address for comments.

 Who develops ACT